Mozilla: A study in organizational openness

 Last week, Mozilla Technology Evangelist Paul Rouget wrote a post on his blog entitled Mozilla Openness Facts.
 In it, he attempts to capture as many examples of openness in action at Mozilla as he can.

-Here are just a few of the examples Paul shares (read his post if you want to see the rest):
+Here are just a few of the examples Paul shares:

 1. An open door office policy: open source contributors are welcome to drop by Mozilla offices and hang out.
 In fact, Paul notes that he first met current Mozilla CEO Gary Kovacs (before he joined Mozilla) when Gary visited the Paris office where Paul works.